bubl-ai/bubl-ai.github.io/_posts/2024-02-12-Simple-Dockerfile-for-Dev-Purposes.md

 - **Dynamic Configuration:** With a volume, sensitive information can be changed without rebuilding the Docker image.
 This flexibility is valuable when updating credentials or keys without redeploying the entire application.

 ## Environmental Variables
 Setting up environmental variables correctly is important for both the security and functionality of your images.
-Make sure you create them either in the command line while starting container with `docker run -e [ENV_VAR_NAME]=[VALUE]`, or inside the container by executing `export [ENV_VAR_NAME]=[VALUE]`.
-If you choose the latterz make sure to not include sensitive information.
+Make sure you create them either in the command line while starting container with `docker run -e [ENV_VAR_NAME]=$ENV_VAR_NAME`, or inside the container by executing `export [ENV_VAR_NAME]=[VALUE]`.
+If you choose the former make sure to not pass the sensitive information directly on the command line.